bombasticSlacks/3-skill/Magical-Attacks.md

 # Magical Attacks
 {: .no_toc }

-Magic or otherworldly attacks are different from combat in that they have no [Combat Modifiers](Game/Core/Attacks#Combat%20Modifiers) by default, and instead they will be included in the attack profile or provided by some form of character development.
+Magic or otherworldly attacks are different from combat in that they potentially have additional combat modifiers that are provided by some form of character development.

 These all have an included action modifier, which is the penalty the action suffers when adding that effect.